 Given these reasons, it seems there are two key areas you can examine to try and bring down turnover rates; before hiring and after hiring.

-Similarly, you should make the cultural fit a top priority – even equal to the ability of the candidate to fulfil the job criteria.
-To do this, you can make sure the hiring process exposes the candidate to the company, the current team, and their job role, and you can use behaviour-based screening techniques to ensure the candidates’ values align to those of the company.
-Spend some additional time explaining what the company does and what it is about to potential hires, and make sure the candidate knows what’s expected of them before they’re officially hired.
+Similarly, you should make the cultural fit a top priority.
+Even equal to the ability of the candidate to fulfil the job criteria.
+To do this, you can make sure the hiring process exposes the candidate to the company.
+You can include the current team, and align to their job role.
+Another tool is to use behaviour-based screening techniques to ensure the candidates’ values align with those of the company.
+Spend some additional time explaining what the company does and what it is about to potential hires.
+It’s wise to make sure the candidate knows what’s expected of them before they’re officially hired.

 When it comes to new hires and your current team, you can make some changes that will improve morale and productivity, and in turn, will bring down your staff turnover rates.

-Of course, remuneration is important in keeping employees happy, but you may not always be in the position to offer staff members more money.
-What you can do however is offer additional perks and benefits, which have been strongly linked to a low rate of turnover and a high level of morale.
-Consider offering more unusual perks, such as pet insurance, additional days off or extra pension contributions, or better yet communicate with your team to see what extra perks and benefits would have the most impact on them.
+Of course, remuneration is important in keeping employees happy.
+However, you may not always be in a position to offer staff members more money.
+What you can do however is offer additional perks and benefits.
+Consider offering more unusual perks, such as pet insurance, additional days off or extra pension contributions.
+Better yet communicate with your team to see what extra perks and benefits would have the most impact on them.

-Hopefully, you’ll find some useful tips and insights there to help you reduce staff turnover in your own business, but if you have any further ideas don’t hesitate to let me know in the comments!
+Hopefully, you’ll find some useful tips and insights there to help you reduce staff turnover in your own business.